MariaHokas/react-jquery-typescript-Star-Wars/README.md

 # React Query Typescript- Star Wars App

 This project is React Query - TypeScript project.
-The app fetch data from the https://swapi.dev/.
+The app fetch data from https://swapi.dev/.

 ## Cloning and Running the Application in local